Aliases for STEAP3 Gene

 GeneCards Summary for STEAP3 Gene

 STEAP3 (STEAP3 Metalloreductase) is a Protein Coding gene.
 Diseases associated with STEAP3 include anemia, hypochromic microcytic, with iron overload 2 and severe congenital hypochromic anemia with ringed sideroblasts.
-Among its related pathways are Gene Expression and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are p53 signaling pathway and Gene Expression.
 GO annotations related to this gene include cupric reductase activity and ferric-chelate reductase activity.
 An important paralog of this gene is STEAP1.